2021 Buffalo Bulls football team: Schedule

+Before the season

 2021 NFL draft

-Defensive end Malcolm Koonce was selected in the third round of the NFL draft by the Las Vegas Raiders.
+Defensive end Malcolm Koonce was selected in the third round of the 2021 NFL draft by the Las Vegas Raiders.
 Koonce was the 15th Buffalo player to be drafted in the program’s history, and the first since 2017, when the Cincinnati Bengals selected Bulls tight end Mason Schreck in the seventh round, at No. 251.
 Koonce became the third Buffalo player drafted by the Raiders, joining Trevor Scott in 2008 and Khalil Mack in 2014.